Microplastic regulations in the EU – how to ensure compliance?

 Several product groups are exempted from the ban.
 These include some in vitro medical devices, food additives, medicinal products, and microplastics used at industrial sites.

-If you need microplastic testing or have any questions about the new European regulations, please contact us through the form below or at info@measurlabs.com.
+If you need testing to show that your product complies with European microplastic regulations, please contact us using the form below.
 One of our experts will get back to you within one business day.

 References:

-Measurlabs offers testing options for a comprehensive range of sample types.
+Measurlabs offers analysis options for a comprehensive range of sample types.

 Ask for an offer